Sorry, you need to enable JavaScript to visit this website.

 Housing

-Furthermore, financial assistance is provided upon decision of the Council of Ministers to support residents of communities with an altitude greater than or equal to 600 meters.
-All Cypriot and European citizens (including workers and/or employees) permanently residing in an owned or rented residence/property in communities with an altitude greater than or equal to 600 meters are entitled to financial assistance, provided they have been proven to reside in the community for at least the last two years continuously. (Στήριξη Κατοίκων Ορεινών και Απομακρυσμένων Κοινοτήτων.)
+Furthermore, financial assistance was provided during 2024 and 2025 under the ‘Support Scheme for residents of mountainous and remote communities’ (‘Στήριξη Κατοίκων Ορεινών και Απομακρυσμένων Περιοχών’) upon decision of the Council of Ministers.
+The scheme is set to offer annual financial support to all Cypriot and European citizens (including workers and/or employees) permanently residing in an owned or rented residence/property in communities with an altitude greater than or equal to 600 meters, provided they have been proven to reside in the community for at least the last two years continuously.
+There are no official records of the applications received and/ or approved; however according to the State’s 2-year governance report published in March 2025, the Council of Ministers increased financial assistance rate of 20% for eligible beneficiaries in the communities of the Tillyria Region to further support the population, including young people in that area.

 In the Republic of Cyprus, due to the Turkish invasion, refugees from Cyprus are entitled to financial support if they meet specific economic criteria without age restrictions (Στεγαστικά Σχέδια).